naresy/Human_Disease_Prediction_System/README.md

 # Disease-Prediction-System using PHP.
 <hr>
-This Project is predict the disease based on your Symptoms .Here ,the I use Html, CSS, JavaScript ,PHP ,MySql ,JQuery. .Before Enter to the project at first insert the database into the sql database .Database file is given inside the project.
+This project aims to predict the disease based on your symptoms.
+Here, I use Html, CSS, JavaScript, PHP, MySql, and JQuery.Before Entering the project first insert the database into the sql database .
+The database file is included in the project.

-## Here, I am trying to do this project using core php .
+## Here, I am trying to do this project using core PHP.

-##### This project had been done for the requirements Software Engineering Courses which is done in (01-01-2020  to 31-04-2020).

 <hr>

-#### Peoject Description: This Project is basically predict the disease based on your symptoms.
-After Entering the system you can Login or Registration.Login is not mandatory for checking the disease.
-First you have to select the portion of your body which you feel bad.Then After selecting some symtopmps you can get the result.
+# # # # Project Description: This Project predicts the disease based on your symptoms.
+After Entering the system you can Login or Registration.
+Login is not mandatory to check for disease.
+First you have to select the portion of your body which you feel bad.Then After selecting some symptoms, you can get the result.

-#### Restriction : You can only check the front part of your body.And I am not working with the female part.
+#### Restriction: You can only check the front part of your body.
+This is Only for the Male body.

-#### Cautions : You Cannot surely 100% sure that this is the right disease.It's just analyze the symptoms and based on that symptoms that produce output.
+#### Cautions: You Cannot surely 100% sure that this is the right disease.
+It analyzes the symptoms and, based on those symptoms, produces output.

-#### Credits : Some Symptoms and Disease Information are collected by Shoibe Akter and Nayeem-ul-Haque and the part of the skeleton are collected by Shoibe Akter🙂.
+####

 <hr>